Setting boundaries in relationships is vital for respect.

-- Clearly representing what you are thinking and feeling, both verbally and using body language.
+- Clearly represent what you think and feel, both verbally and using body language.

-- Making no apology for the way you feel.
+- Make no apology for the way you feel.

-- By refusing to manipulate others with false guilt.
+- Refuse to manipulate others with false guilt.

 Assertiveness is clearly stating what you want and what you need as a means to an end.
 Being assertive does not mean you need to be pushy.
 You have the right to be human and take full responsibility for your actions.

 Being assertive means owing a situation.
-The only person you have the ability to change is ourselves.
+The only person you have the ability to change is yourself.